mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 ## Querying

-Use //SiteTree::get_by_link()// to correctly retrieve a page by URL, as it taked nested URLs into account (a page URL might consist of more than one //URLSegment//).
+Use //SiteTree::get_by_link()// to correctly retrieve a page by URL, as it taked nested URLs into account (a page URL might consist of more than one *URLSegment*).

 	:::php
 	// wrong